 The LCH Business Continuity Management programme, as outlined in its Business Continuity Risk Policy, has been developed to provide continuity and timely recovery of LCH's business operations in the event of a major incident or crisis.
 The policy sets a recovery time objective (RTO) of two hours for all critical services; this RTO is in place regardless of the scale of the incident or disruption.
-A Disaster Recovery Plan is also in place and describes the technical steps that are required in order to failover critical services to another data centre.
+A Disaster Recovery Plan is in place and describes the technical steps that are required in order to failover critical services from a data centre to another data centre.
 Critical services are identified through the department Business Impact Assessments (BIAs).
 Each clearing service and function also has a Business Continuity Plan that details recovery strategies for loss of premises, staff, technology and critical providers.

 LCH has a CMT, which includes representatives from all clearing services and functions.
 In the event of a crisis, the CMT will be convened and will work to a predefined CMT Plan.
 The CMT plan ensures that the management of a crisis is effective and is coordinated to minimise the impact on clearing members, suppliers, employees and the reputation of LCH.
 The CMT plan includes responsibilities for communications internally and externally.
-Typically, the LCH Compliance function will manage communications with its regulators in the event of a crisis, in accordance with its obligations in each jurisdiction.
+The LCH Compliance function will typically manage the communications with such regulators in the event of a crisis.